Chart Color Schemes

 East Lindfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-East Lindfield has a high cultural diversity, with 34.3% speaking a language other than English at home and 40.6% born overseas.
-The predominant religion is Christianity, comprising 47.3%.
-Judaism is notably represented at 2.5%, higher than Greater Sydney's average of 2.5%.
+East Lindfield has a high level of cultural diversity, with 34.3% speaking a language other than English at home and 40.6% born overseas.
+Christianity is the main religion in East Lindfield, comprising 47.3%.
+Judaism is overrepresented compared to Greater Sydney, making up 2.5%.

 Frequently Asked Questions - Diversity